Toy Story: Casting

 Katzenberg approved the script on January 19, 1993, at which point voice casting began.

-Paul Newman, who subsequently accepted the role of Doc Hudson in another Pixar film, Cars, which was released in 2006, was considered for the role of Woody.
-Robin Williams and Clint Eastwood were also considered for the role.
-Lasseter always wanted Tom Hanks to play the character of Woody.
+Paul Newman, who subsequently accepted the role of Doc Hudson in the 2006 Pixar film Cars, was considered for the role of Woody.
+Robin Williams and Clint Eastwood were also considered for Woody, but Lasseter always wanted Tom Hanks to play the role.
 Lasseter claimed that Hanks "has the ability to take emotions and make them appealing.
 Even if the character, like the one in A League of Their Own, is down-and-out and despicable."
 To gauge how an actor's voice might fit with a character, Lasseter borrowed a common Disney technique: animate a vocal monologue from a well-established actor to meld the actor's voice with the appearance or actions of the animated character.
 This early test footage, using Hanks' voice from Turner & Hooch, convinced Hanks to sign on to the film.

 Billy Crystal was approached to play Buzz, and was given his own monologue, utilizing dialogue from When Harry Met Sally.
 However, he turned down the role, believing the film would be unsuccessful due to its animation.
-Crystal regretted this upon seeing the film; he subsequently accepted the role of Mike Wazowski in another Pixar film, Monsters, Inc., which was released in 2001.
-In addition to Crystal, Bill Murray, Chevy Chase and Jim Carrey, along with a number of other actors, including Jason Alexander, Dan Aykroyd, Matthew Broderick, Kevin Costner, Michael J. Fox, Richard Gere, David Hasselhoff, Michael Keaton (who later voiced Ken in Toy Story 3), Wayne Knight (who later voiced Al in Toy Story 2), Bill Paxton, Dennis Quaid, Kurt Russell, Adam Sandler and John Travolta, were also considered for the role of Buzz.
+Crystal regretted this upon seeing the film; he subsequently accepted the role of Mike Wazowski in the 2001 Pixar film Monsters, Inc..
+In addition to Crystal, Bill Murray, Chevy Chase and Jim Carrey, along with a number of other actors, including Jason Alexander, Dan Aykroyd, Matthew Broderick, Kevin Costner, Michael J. Fox, Richard Gere, David Hasselhoff, Michael Keaton, Wayne Knight, Bill Paxton, Dennis Quaid, Kurt Russell, Adam Sandler and John Travolta, were also considered for the role of Buzz.
 Lasseter took the role to Tim Allen, who was appearing in Disney's Home Improvement, and he accepted.
 Crystal later stated in an interview that he would not have been right as Buzz, and that Allen was "fantastic" in the role.
 Before Wallace Shawn and Jim Varney were cast as Rex and Slinky Dog, Rick Moranis and John Cleese were originally considered for the roles.

 To cast Andy, Pixar held an open call for young male actors to bring a toy with them.
-Morris brought multiple toys, specifically 45 X-Men figures, contrary to the instructions of bringing just one, and Pixar re-acted to his dumping of the toys with laughter.
+John Morris (who voices Andy in the film) brought multiple toys, specifically 45 X-Men figures, contrary to the instructions of bringing just one, and Pixar reacted to his dumping of the toys with laughter.

-Toy Story was both Hanks's and Allen's first animated film, and they recorded their lines together to make their characters' chemistry and interactions realistic.
+Toy Story was both Hanks' and Allen's first animated film.